 Permanent.
 These can be made of stone, tiled, whatever you like.
 Most of the time, they are made of the same material as the shower walls to create a streamlined effect that’s aesthetically pleasing.
 It usually takes up one side or corner and can be used as a shower shelf for versatility.

 Foldable.
 These come in a wide range of colours, sizes, and materials for your convenience.
-They are usually attached to the shower wall and are on hinges so that you can fold it up when you are finished with it.
+They are usually attached to the shower wall and are on hinges so that you can fold them up when you are finished with them.
 Despite being hinged, they can take a fair amount of weight.

-Removable – If you are going with a smaller sized steam shower, such as a 800mm or 900mm corner shower, then a removable seat is the way to go, this will free up space when using as a regular shower, and can be simply put in when you want to relax and wind down.
+Removable – If you are going with a smaller sized steam shower, such as an 800mm or 900mm corner shower, then a removable seat is the way to go, this will free up space when used as a regular shower, and can be simply put in when you want to relax and wind down.

 If you are struggling to choose between which, there is an easier way to look at it.
 Permanent benches take up a lot of space and are suited to large enclosures.
 Foldable and removable models require a lot less space and are ideal for smaller enclosures.